 They will still:

 • Choose the programme of training and education apprentices will receive

 • Choose an Approved Training Provider and Assessment Organisation

-The employer will make a 10% contribution to the cost of training and end‑point assessment and the government will pay up to 90% of the cost of training.
-Any cost above the funding band limit will have to be covered by the employer.
+The funding for new apprenticeships began after May 2017 with the employer paying 10% and the government paying 90%.
+This is called Co-investment.
+From 1st April 2019 the rate of co-investment will be reduced to 5% for all new apprenticeship starts, with government funding of 95% provided to cover the remaining costs.
 Payment will be made directly to the employer and can be spread over the term of the apprenticeship with an agreed payment schedule.
 Employers who take on a 16 to 18 year old on an apprenticeship standard, will receive £1,000 to help meet the extra costs.
 Training providers will also receive an incentive payment of £1,000 to reflect the Government’s commitment to have more young people on apprenticeships.